Chiark-Collective/Pointcept/report/main.typ

 Minimal transforms are applied here to ensure consistency with the network.
 No test-time augmentations are performed at present due to issues with RAM consumption in the current implementation of the inference software, to ensure that the test scenes are both as large as possible and able to be run through the network all at once.

-Making the inference code more RAM efficient to enable test-time augmentations is a possible avenue for future work.
+A simple but effective improvement in possible future work is making the inference code more RAM efficient to enable test-time augmentations.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////
 = Results
 A series of experiments was conducted to evaluate the performance and generalization capabilities of the developed models under varying conditions of data familiarity and extrapolation.
-Initially, intra-site experiments were performed, wherein the training, test, and evaluation folds were derived from the same HBIM site.
+Initially, intra-site experiments were performed, wherein the training, test, and evaluation folds were derived from the same HBIM site/sites.
 In this setup, the models were required to undertake a modest degree of extrapolation within a consistent architectural context.
 Subsequently, cross-site experiments were undertaken, where models trained on one set of HBIM sites were tested on an entirely unseen HBIM site.
 This approach introduced a higher level of extrapolation, assessing the models' ability to generalize across diverse building structures and configurations.

-Finally, an advanced experiment involved evaluating one of the trained models on real lidar data from the Queens House heritage building.
+Finally, an advanced experiment involved evaluating one of the trained models on real LiDAR data from the Queens House heritage building.
 Due to the absence of detailed geometrical and color texture information on the HBIM scene surfaces, this scenario demanded a significantly greater extent of extrapolation.

 Collectively, these experiments provided valuable insights into the models' robustness, their capacity to adapt to new and varied environments, and their potential applicability to real-world heritage building data.